 The California State University does not discriminate on the basis of sex or gender in the educational programs or activities it conducts.
-Title IX of the Education Amendments of 1972, as amended, and the administrative regulations adopted thereunder prohibit discrimination on the basis of sex in education programs and activities operated by CSU Channel Islands.
+Title IX of the Education Amendments of 1972 and certain other federal and state laws prohibit discrimination on the basis of sex in education programs and activities operated by CSU Channel Islands.
 Such programs and activities include admission of students and employment.
-Inquiries concerning the application of Title IX to programs and activities of [name of institution] may be referred to [name of person], the campus officer(s) assigned the administrative responsibility of reviewing such matters or to the Regional Director of the Office of Civil Rights, Region IX, 50 United Nations Plaza, Room 239, San Francisco, California 94102.
+Inquiries concerning the application of these laws to programs and activities of CSU Channel Islands may be referred to the Dean of Student Life, Bell Tower Building, 1st floor, (805) 437-8510, the campus officer assigned the administrative responsibility of reviewing such matters or to the Regional Director of the Office of Civil Rights, Region IX, 50 United Nations Plaza, Room 239, San Francisco, California 94102.